 And there’s another tale that Li-ma-hong also known as Lin Feng or Li Tao Kiem, was born in the port town of Tiuchiu in the province of Cui Tam.
 At an early age he manifested a martial spirit and joined a band of corsairs which for a long time had been the terror of the China coasts.
 On the demise of his chief, Tai -La Ong, he was unanimously elected the new leader.
 Pursued at length in all directions by the imperial ships of war, he was determined to conquer the Philippines.
 Presumably the same incentives which encouraged the Spanish conquistadores to conquer lands and overthrow dynasties, the vision of wealth, glory and empire, awakened a like ambition in the Chinese corsair.
 He was able to accumulate 40 ships which increased to 95 ships when he took over the fleet of another pirate, Vin To Quiam.
 He came to be the notorious king of the waters of southern China.

-the Government of the Colony was assumed by the Royal Treasurer, Guido de Lavezares.
+On the death of Governor-General Miguel Lopez de Legazpi, the Government of the Colony was assumed by the Royal Treasurer, Guido de Lavezares.
 During this period, the possession of the Philippine Islands was unsuccessfully challenged by a rival expedition under the command of a Chinese pirate, Limahong.
 For the many attacks committed by him against private traders and property, the Celestial Emperor of China outlawed him.

+It was in late 1573 that an army of 3,000 outlaws, bandits, and pirates led by Limahong fled to the island of Luzon.
 There, he and his band of outlaws sought refuge, established their own kingdom and waged war with the Spanish Empire.

 By this time, a force of 40,000 soldiers and 135 ships was sent by the Wanli Emperor to kill and capture the pirates.
 Limahong and his troops first arrived in Ilocos Sur in early 1574 where they had a run-in with the Spanish commander, Juan de Salcedo.